aferna08/housing-segregation-analysis/README.md

 ## Contact

-If you have questions or would like to request the full working paper, please contact [aaronfernandez\@g.harvard.edu](mailto:aaronfernandez@g.harvard.edu){.email}.
+If you have questions or would like to request the full working paper, please contact [aaronfernandez\@g.harvard.edu](mailto:aaronfernandez@g.harvard.edu)